 Woakes followed up the original Mercenary with an expansion pack called The Second City, which added a new complex to explore on the other side of the planet.
 Then, over the course of the late 1980s and early 1990s, he made a couple of full-fledged standalone sequels, each with expansion packs of its own.
 Running on more advanced machines than the first game, the sequels replaced the wire-frame graphics of the original with filled solids — and all still well before Doom.
 Woakes worked for years on each new game at a time when the norm was a handful of months.
 He thus became the ultimate independent videogame auteur of his era, selling none of his fine wines before their time.
 Meanwhile his cult of personality analyzed every scant morsel of a clue about him which they could find in his games and awaited his next masterwork with bated breath.

 Ever the recluse, Woakes dropped off the radar later in the 1990s, when a changing industry made his way of making games untenable.
-To my knowledge, he has never in his life sat down for an interview.
+To my knowledge, he never sat down for a single interview prior to his death in July of 2017.
 He thus remains even today the subject of considerable speculation and fascination from his aging cult, a sort of ultra-nichey version of J.D.
 Salinger or Thomas Pynchon.

 The best way to get a taste of his eccentric genius today is to visit The Mercenary Site.
 There you’ll find the inauspiciously named MDDClone, a loving, pixel-perfect re-creation of Mercenary and all of its sequels and expansions for modern Windows and Linux computers.